PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

 -------

 :ref:`RulesIntro` need to be combined with an action for them to actually do something with the matched packets.
 Some actions allow further processing of rules, this is noted in their description.
+Most of these start with 'Set' with a few exceptions, mostly for logging actions.
+These exceptions are:
+- :func:`KeyValueStoreLookupAction`
+- :func:`DnstapLogAction`
+- :func:`DnstapLogResponseAction`
+- :func:`LogAction`
+- :func:`NoneAction`
+- :func:`RemoteLogAction`
+- :func:`RemoteLogResponseAction`
+- :func:`SNMPTrapAction`
+- :func:`SNMPTrapResponseAction`
+- :func:`TeeAction`

 The following actions exist.

-.. function:: AddProxyProtocolValueAction(type, value)

-  .. versionadded:: 1.6.0

-  Add a Proxy-Protocol Type-Length value to be sent to the server along with this query.
-It does not replace any existing value with the same type but adds a new value.
-  Be careful that Proxy Protocol values are sent once at the beginning of the TCP connection for TCP and DoT queries.
-  That means that values received on an incoming TCP connection will be inherited by subsequent queries received over the same incoming TCP connection, if any, but values set to a query will not be inherited by subsequent queries.

-  :param int type: The type of the value to send, ranging from 0 to 255 (both included)
-  :param str value: The binary-safe value

 .. function:: AllowAction()